Overcoming Winter Time Blues – January & February Are The Cuddle Up With Comfort Food Months

 Her books were published at the height of the United States involvement in World War I and were intended to provide inexpensive alternatives to foodstuffs that were in short supply and needed for the war effort.

-We invite you to learn more about these books are take a moment to drop by our store if the weather permits and browse our wonderful collection of cookbooks along with various other nonfiction works as well as novels by local writers.
+We invite you to learn more about these books are take a moment to drop by our store (if the weather permits) and browse our wonderful collection nonfiction works as well as novels by local writers.

 But as our gift to you here is a couple of wonderful recipes from our Mountain Made staff.

-This recipe was graciously given to us by Melinda Knies, our very own mountain made store manager.
+This recipe was graciously given to us by Melinda Knies, owner and manager of the Mountain Made Gallery.

 Melinda says that this easy to make chicken and muffin dish is a favorite with her family especially in these cold winter months.
 It is a hearty yet simple to prepare recipe that your whole family can enjoy.